 Three Creeks is located on Harmony Church Road, in Hamilton, Loudoun County.
 Owners John and P-J Lawrence are long-time Virginians and wine lovers who learned about viticulture by attending classes at Piedmont Community College, and got their feet wet with Vint Hill Craft Winery’s “Be a Winemaker” program – where they worked with their future winemaker.
 They purchased the old house farm in 2017, and the farm winery opened its doors in June 2020.

-Wine: Tier II.
-Three Creeks wasted no time entering major wine tasting competitions.
-At the 2021 San Francisco International Wine Festival, Three Creeks came away with four silver medals (for their 2018 Cabernet Franc, 2019 Vidal, Petit Verdot and Melange Rouge) and two bronze medals (for their “sur lie” Chardonnay and Viognier.
-At the 2021 Finger Lakes Wine Competition, the winery was awarded two silver medals (again for the 2018 Cabernet Franc and the Melange Rouge), and three bronze medals (for their Vidal, Chardonnay and Petit Verdot).
+Wine: Among the 25 Best Wineries of Northern Virginia.
+Three Creeks was awarded a pair of gold medals for their entries to the 2024 state-wide Virginia Governor’s Cup wine competition and the 2024 Loudoun wine awards.
+At the Governor’s Cup, the 2020 Muscat Ottonel and Cabernet Sauvignon were gold medal winners, while the 2022 Petit Verdot won “best Petit Verdot” at the Loudoun awards, and their 2023 Rose won “best Rose” in Loudoun.
+At the 2025 Governor’s Cup, Three Creeks came away with four silver medals, for their 2020 Cabernet Franc, their 2021 Viognier, and the 2022 Petit Verdot and Vidal Blanc.
+At the 2023 nation-wide San Francisco International Wine Competition, Three Creeks was awarded three gold medals, an outstanding result, for their 2022 Petit Manseng and Vidal Blanc, and their 2018 Bordeaux Blend.
 Three Creeks is growing a large range of European style vinifera grapes.
 Wines are currently available from their first two vintages, 2018 and 2019, all from outsourced grapes as the vineyard matures.
 Whites include Chardonnay, Viognier, Vidal Blanc and Petit Manseng, while reds include Cabernet Franc, Cabernet Sauvignon, Petit Verdot, Pinot Noir (unusual for Virginia), and a pair of blends – one (GSM) is a Rhone-style combination of Grenache, Syrah and Mourvedre (again unusual for Virginia).
 Their first winemaker is well-known Ashton Lough (See below).

 Setting: One star.
 As the winery’s name tells you, it has the good fortune to be on a property which counts no less than three creeks flowing it.
 The tasting room itself is on the small side, in a wood-siding century-old barn.
 There is an also small deck with tables, and a handful of tables outside.
 The owners encourage visitors to bring their own folding chairs and sit along the creeks.
 This is not an event venue, so one can enjoy the quiet.
 Snacks are available for purchase and outside food is also welcome.
 Dogs are allowed outside on the property, but no kids.